 As we raise the profile of the importance of good attendance across the school, we also offer all pupils access to a diverse network of professionals who can support individuals with specific issues relating to their attendance.
 Pupils can speak with their tutor; their Year Leader; the Attendance and Support Officer; the Team Leader and the Assistant Pastoral Team Leader; members of the Welfare team, as well as the School Nurse.

-We have recently installed a Breakfast Club at school, through the Pastoral team, as we aim to reinforce the importance, not merely of attendance generally, but punctual, consistent, timely attendance, preparing all our pupils for life, further study and employment beyond school.
+We have a Breakfast Club at school, through the Pastoral team, as we aim to reinforce the importance, not merely of attendance generally, but punctual, consistent, timely attendance, preparing all our pupils for life, further study and employment beyond school.